HazyResearch/data-centric-ai/augmentation.md

 - [Tangent Propagation](https://papers.nips.cc/paper/1991/file/65658fde58ab3c2b6e5132a39fae7cb9-Paper.pdf) expresses desired model invariances induced by a data augmentation as tangent constraints on the directional derivatives of the learned model
 - [Kernel Theory of Data Augmentation](http://proceedings.mlr.press/v97/dao19b/dao19b.pdf) connects the tangent propagation view of data augmentation to kernel-based methods.
-- [On the Generalization Effects of Linear Transformations in Data Augmentation](https://arxiv.org/abs/2005.00695) studies an over-parametrized linear regression setting and study the generalization effect of applying a familar of linear transformations in this setting.
+- [On the Generalization Effects of Linear Transformations in Data Augmentation](https://arxiv.org/abs/2005.00695) studies an over-parameterized linear regression setting and studies the generalization effect of applying a familar of linear transformations in this setting.

 <h2 id="augmentation-primitives">Augmentation Primitives</h2>